savsuth/Jobify/README.md

 - **Evidence-Bound Resume Tailoring:** A pool of citable projects and facts is computed in Python before the model runs, from the master resume, live GitHub context, and an approved project library: nothing outside that pool can be referenced
 - **Full Pipeline Recovery:** - Each run automatically re-queries for jobs that were left unfinished or undecided by a previous run, preventing partial progress loss or unnecessary reprocessing of completed tasks.
 - **Persisted Decision Trail:** Every job's discovery, score, and resume decision is a row in Postgres, rebuildable into an Excel workbook at any time
-- **PDF Compilation:** - Any page in PDF format will be delivered based on the specified filters and requirements.
-A byte-level page-count check ensures that the limit is enforced.
-If a multi-page or failed compilation occurs, no PDF will be generated.
+- **PDF Compilation:** - LaTeX resumes are compiled into PDF with the required page limit enforced by a byte-level page-count check.
 ---

 ## Why Jobify